 The chances are good that you and your team have developed the basic plans for how your organization moves forward should cases be diagnosed in your community or even in your workplace.
 Now it is time for you to show your leadership.

-How a little 3″ x 5″ card holds me accountable like a long list never would.
+How a little 3″ x 5″ card holds me accountable like a long list of tasks never would.

 Even board members who are not comfortable with fundraising can still do their part.

 “We blame others for things that happened in the past, making our case look as plausible and sympathetic as possible.”